Derek316x/unit-3-final-project/project_proposals.md

 ###Market Size###
 94 million iPhones are in use in US as of March 2015.
--Source: Consumer Intelligence Research Partners
+- Source: Consumer Intelligence Research Partners
 - http://files.ctctcdn.com/150f9af2201/7c216f22-f310-4b85-8a23-5a2efdd0f574.pdf